 In this unique program, you will not be assessed based on your ability to memorize an array of facts but by your ability to reference facts, formulate an approach and integrate data to solve problems.

 BTEC 300.
-Introduction to Biotechnology.
+Research Methods in Biotechnology.
 3 Hours N.

 BTEC 341.
 Principles of Bioprocessing Laboratory I. 1 Hour N.

 Laboratory sessions involve use of microbial expression vectors, fermentation systems, and large-scale purification of recombinant protein.
 Includes bacterial cell culture techniques, principles of bioreactor/fermentation operations and purification techniques, and calibration.
 Primary goal of this course is to provide students with an advanced background in bacterial upstream and downstream biotechnology.
 Prerequisite: BTEC 300; BTEC 340 or concurrent enrollment in BTEC 340.
 LAB.

 An integrated lecture and laboratory course exploring the fundamentals of immunology.
 The course focuses on developing a conceptual knowledge of the constituents and processes of the immune system.
 Students will develop a functional understanding of how to operate and apply current immunology-based techniques.
 Laboratory activities will explore the use of immunological tools for research, discovery, and analysis of processes and experimental compounds.
 Prerequisite: BTEC 300; BTEC 305; or consent of instructor.
 LEC.